kettanaito/sentinel-dom/docs/options.md

   <p>Setting vertical and horizontal thresholds to 75%.</p>
 </div>

-Once any of these delta areas fully appear in the viewport/bounds, the snapshot would be considered successsful, and a callback function would be called.
+When any of these delta areas appear in the viewport/bounds, the snapshot becomes successsful, and a callback function is called.

 > **Note:** Treshold options **do not** accept negative values.
+If you would like to trigger the callback function at the negative space before the actual target's dimensions please see [Bleeding edges](#bleeding-edges).

 ### Callback
 * `callback: Function(args: TCallbackArgs): any`

-Callback function which is called immediately once snapshot is considered successful (the target is visible within the bounds).
+Callback function which is called immediately when snapshot becomes successful (the target is visible within the bounds).

 Callback function has the following arguments:
 ```js